Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [r/HowToHack](https://www.reddit.com/r/HowToHack/) *This is your open hacker community designed to help you on the journey from neophyte to veteran in the world of underground skillsets.*
 - [r/YTdatahoarding](https://www.reddit.com/r/YTdatahoarding/) *This is a community for data hoarding YouTube videos.*
 - [r/thehatedone](https://www.reddit.com/r/thehatedone/) *This subreddit is for anyone who wants to stand up for themselves in the age of digital surveillance, corporate censorship, and centralized control.*
+- [r/shortcuts](https://www.reddit.com/r/shortcuts/) *This subreddit is devoted to Shortcuts.
+Shortcuts is an Apple app for automation on iOS, iPadOS, and macOS.*
 - []() **

 ***